-Over the years, I’ve worked with many startup businesses with a wide range of needs.
+Over the years, my firm has worked as PR agency for many startup businesses with a wide range of needs.
 Most have been successful relationships.
 Yet, more than other client programs, startups need focused attention on business-building strategies and tactics.
 At the same time, the typical startup, — being entrepreneurial, ambitious, and very driven – is likely to begin a relationship with outsized expectations.
 What’s more, it typically doesn’t have a lot of time to manage an agency partner.
 The combination can be a recipe for failure.
 Here are some things to keep in mind when evaluating a startup opportunity.

 Expectations management is key.
 If they say, “We’re really counting on PR to drive demand, so we’re putting everything into our PR budget,” it’s a red flag.
 Even the most well-crafted PR program isn’t a replacement for a full marketing plan.